H.S. GIRLS BASKETBALL: Foxboro girls pull rank on No. 1 Walpole to gain Div. 2 state final

 Having won a round during the 2021-22 MIAA Division 2 Tournament, the many underclassmen amidst the roster received an education on the criteria for continuing on through the competition.

-Sophomore guard Kailey Sullivan scored nine of her 12 points after intermission and grabbed five rebounds; junior guard Erin Foley contributed 10 points and took in six rebounds, while sophomore center Addie Ruter also had 10 points to go along with nine rebounds.
-And that’s not to overlook the wondrous all-around play by junior forward Izzy Chamberlin who grabbed six rebounds and made endless hustle plays.
+Sophomore guard Kailey Sullivan scored nine of her 12 points after intermission and grabbed five rebounds, junior guard Erin Foley contributed 10 points and took in six rebounds, while sophomore center Addie Ruter also had 10 points to go along with nine rebounds.
+And that’s not to overlook the wondrous all-around play by junior forward Izzy Chamberlin who grabbed six rebounds and made numerous hustle plays.

 The Davenport Division champion Warriors (23-1) of the Hockomock League won their three previous postseason outings by margins of 33, 16 and 46 points.

-The Rebels (21-3) of the Bay State League won their trio of tournament games thus far by margin of 28, 17 and 17 points – Walpole carrying a 13-game win streak, including an 11-point decision over Division 1 Final Four participant Bishop Feehan.
+The Rebels (21-3) of the Bay State League won their trio of tournament games thus far by margin of 28, 17 and 17 points, with Walpole carrying a 13-game win streak, including an 11-point decision over Division 1 Final Four participant Bishop Feehan.

-The Warriors undermined their efforts a bit with six first quarter turnovers and seven more in the second quarter, but Walpole was unable to capitalize with its perimeter shooting – senior guard Brooke Walonis limited to two field goals – and in the paint where senior center Catie Hurley (nine rebounds) was held without a field goal through the second half.
+The Warriors undermined their efforts a bit with six first-quarter turnovers and seven more in the second quarter, but Walpole was unable to capitalize with its perimeter shooting — senior guard Brooke Walonis was limited to two field goals — and in the paint, where senior center Catie Hurley (nine rebounds) was held without a field goal through the second half.

 The Warriors asserted themselves over the final three minutes of the third quarter in scoring eight straight points to take a 30-23 lead.
-Chamberlin scored in low off of a Collins feed.
-A Collins steal led to a bucket by Sullivan.
-Collins then set up Sullivan for a 3-pointerfrom the left side and Collins added a three throw.
+Chamberlin scored in low off of a Collins feed, a Collins steal led to a bucket by Sullivan, and Collins then set up Sullivan for a 3-pointer from the left side and Collins added a free throw.

-Foxboro ran off seven straight points early in the fourth quarter with Ruter hitting a baseline jumper; Sullivan nailing a other tirifecta and then scoring off of an offensive rebound for a 37-27 lead.
+Foxboro ran off seven straight points early in the fourth quarter with Ruter hitting a baseline jumper, Sullivan nailing another trifecta, and then scoring off of an offensive rebound for a 37-27 lead.

-Over the final four minutes of the game, Foxcboro outscored Walpole 14-3 with Ruter scoring eight points, while Collins hit four free throws.
+Over the final four minutes of the game, Foxboro outscored Walpole 14-3, with Ruter scoring eight points, while Collins hit four free throws.